 - PHIL 220: The Nature of Legal Reasoning

 - PHIL 305: Ethics in Theory and Practice

 - PHIL 355: Social and Political Philosophy

 Recent offerings in PHIL 300, PHIL 310, and PHIL 495 have included courses in the philosophy of law, the philosophy of art, the philosophy of mind, the philosophy of sex, existentialism, post-modern philosophy, bioethics, personal identity, and experimental philosophy.
 Coming sections of these courses will include in fall 2012 a section of PHIL 300 on Ryle's Concept of Mind, a section of PHIL 310 on environmental ethics, and a section of PHIL 495 on Kant's Three Critiques; and in spring 2013, a section of PHIL 300 on Aquinas, a section of PHIL 300 on Personal Identity, and a section of PHIL 495 the topic of which is still to be announced.

 The advanced seminar is required of all majors—both those who have declared the traditional major and those who have declared the emphasis in ethics and public policy—and, in addition, a suitable section of PHIL 300 is required of all students declaring an emphasis in ethics and public policy.
 Beyond this, sections of both courses are available to both majors and minors as electives.

-Students interested in the traditional major in philosophy, the philosophy major with an emphasis in ethics and public policy, or the philosophy minor may consult with any of the members of the philosophy faculty or specifically with Tom Trelogan, the Chair of the Department.
+Students interested in the traditional major in philosophy, the philosophy major with an emphasis in ethics and public policy, or the philosophy minor may consult with any of the members of the philosophy faculty or specifically with Stan Luger, the Acting Chair.
 Students interested in the minor in legal studies should contact Paul Hodapp, the director of the legal studies minor.